saha566789/training-programs/questions_and_answers.md

 #### Answer: B: `ReferenceError: greetign is not defined`

-<i>Here, Greeting value is taken with let variable.
+<i>Here, The let varible named greeting is taken.
 There is ReferenceError due to gretign being empty object.</i>

 </p>
 </details>